It’s November and if the past few days are any indication of what’s ahead, I’m not looking forward to it.

 There are some positives, I suppose.
 The lawn no longer needs mowed, trimmed, or watered.
 It’s one of those things that needs to be done weekly, 6-7 months out of the year.
 It’s always exciting those first few times in the spring but then loses its appeal pretty quickly.

 One way I deal with these long, dark months is to challenge myself to continue working towards the goals I’ve set and view the next few months as a sort of challenge.

 I ask myself, when spring finally rolls around and the sun reappears, what will I have accomplished; accomplished in spite of a harsh environment that can easily get me down and depressed.

 I might bitch and moan a lot more over the next few months, I always do.
-But one thing I know for sure is I’ll continue to knock things off my list.
+But one thing I know for sure is that I’ll continue to knock things off my list.

-No matter how nasty the weather is, I’ll still workout and take care of myself, I’ll still pick my daughter up from school several times a week, I’ll add a couple more books to my list of what I’ve read, and I’ll undoubtedly look forward to what always comes after winter: Relief.
+No matter how nasty the weather is, I’ll still workout and take care of myself, I’ll still pick my daughter up from school a couple times a week, I’ll add a couple more books to my list of what I’ve read, and I’ll undoubtedly look forward to what always comes after winter: Relief.

 And when that time comes, I’ll feel a certain amount of pride and satisfaction knowing that I dealt with the challenge of winter and not only survived but thrived.

 Bring it on.